Defining Design Requirements Using the Constraint Manager in Altium Designer

 • A save action must be performed in the Constraint Manager before changes are reflected in the design.
 Use the File » Save (when the Constraint Manager is accessed from the schematic) or File » Save to PCB (when the Constraint Manager is accessed from the PCB) command from the main menus of the Constraint Manager or the Ctrl+S shortcut to do this.

-• If there are any changes in the schematic design or in the PCB layer stack (changes affected layers and/or impedance profiles), click the Refresh button at the top of the Constraint Manager (accessed from the respective editor) to reflect these changes in the Constraint Manager.
+• If there are any changes in the schematic design or in the PCB layer stack (changes affected layers and/or impedance profiles), click the button at the top of the Constraint Manager (accessed from the respective editor) to reflect these changes in the Constraint Manager.
+Clicking this button also allows you to import directives from schematics to the Constraint Manager – learn more.
 If you have changes in the Constraint Manager not saved yet, a dialog that warns you that these changes will be lost appears for confirmation.

 • The following global options are available in the Clearances Settings region of the Properties panel from the Clearances and Physical views when the Constraint Manager is accessed from either the schematic or PCB: